 He’s on his way to Independence Mo, where he will present the replica of the Liberty Bell to the relatives of President Truman’s before (visiting) Iowa next week.

 As fortunes come and go, so too did the Tovrea empire.
-In the second half of the twentieth century, the businesses were sold off, the castle was purchased by the city of Phoenix and the family was rocked by a mysterious murder.
+In the second half of the twentieth century, the businesses were sold off, the city of Phoenix purchased the castle, and a mysterious murder rocked the family.

 In 2004, the former Tovrea property was purchased and painstakingly restored by the Jokake Companies, and the Stockyards restaurant was added to the City of Phoenix Historical Register.
 It was during the 2004 renovation that the Liberty Bell replica rose from the ashes.